 Do installment loans require credit checks?

 You can get all three credit bureau reports and FICO scores for $60, or you can get one for $20.
 TransUnion, Experian, and Equifax may vary depending on which ones your creditors report to.
 One may have an error or negative mark that the others won’t, which is why you should look at your credit report at the same time.

 Your credit reports are a complete account of your financial history — meaning on-time payments, missed payments, defaults, and bankruptcies.
 You definitely need to keep track of your credit reports!

 A 2013 Federal Trade Commission study found that over 42 million Americans had errors on their credit reports.
 Avoid this by getting your free reports once a year through Annual Credit Report.
 If you see an error, take action and report the error to the credit bureau immediately.

-If you know you have bad credit and will need cash before you’ll be able to improve it, there are installment loans out there specifically for bad credit borrowers.
+If you know you have bad credit and will need cash before you’ll be able to improve it, there are installment loans specifically for bad credit borrowers.